WACO Works Introduces Local HS Students to Education & Career Opportunities in Washington County

 “This day – in our eyes – connects the dots between the student, continuing education opportunities and the career field,” she added.

 When Waco Works first started in 2018, funds from the chamber were secured through an EMC Electrical Foundation Grant.
-But after the funds were spent, it was clear the impact it made on the students and how it benefited local industry, so the chamber made the decision to continue sponsoring the event.
+But after the funds were spent it was clear the impact it had on the students and how it benefited local industry, so the chamber made the decision to continue sponsoring the event.

 “We want to provide each student with an engaging day packed with valuable information from the most skilled leaders in the area,” Moncus shared.
 “Throughout the day we showcase diverse local career opportunities for students and match the qualifications with OFTC’s available course path,” she added.
 “This gives the students the full picture from training into the field.”

-Technical and Agricultural Education (CTAE) students were chosen by the high school to participate in Waco Works and toured several OFTC programs like Commercial Truck Driving, Diesel Equipment Technology, Industrial Systems Maintenance, Mechatronics, Welding, Electrical Control Technology, and Air Conditioning Technology.
+Technical and Agricultural Education (CTAE) students were chosen by the high school to participate in Waco Works and toured several OFTC programs like Commercial Truck Driving, Diesel Equipment Technology, Industrial Systems Maintenance, Welding, and Electrical Control Technology.

-Students also toured local industries like American Industrial Transport, the Department of Transportation, Helton Electrical Services, and Thiele Kaolin to hear from industry leaders on the types of jobs they have available, the training and qualifications they require of their employees, and what they look for when hiring new employees.
+Students also toured local industries like Washington County Machine Shop, Imerys, Endurance Poly and Howard Sheppard to hear from industry leaders on the types of jobs they have available, the training and qualifications they require of their employees, and what they look for when hiring new employees.

 “Take advantage of what you have an opportunity to do today,” said Dean Wilcher, Director of Work based Learning for Washington County High School while addressing the students.
 “This is a great opportunity to learn about education, career training, and job opportunities close to home.”